jrantane/apiaxle/README.md

-# Api Axle
+# ApiAxle

 http://apiaxle.com

 A free, locally hosted API management solution.
 A proxy for your api, statistics for your api & a powerful api of its own.

-There are three components which make up the Api Axle system:
+There are three components which make up the ApiAxle system:

 ## The proxy (apiaxle.git)